Factsheet: Independent advocacy

 Different types of independent advocacy

-Care Act advocate
+Care Act advocates

 A Care Act advocate can help you with your:

-• Care Act needs assessment
+• needs assessment

 • support planning and review

-• concerns about safeguarding
+• concerns about abuse or neglect (safeguarding)

 The advocate can help you if you have ‘substantial difficulty’ communicating and you: